African All Stars Transfer News & Rumours: Crystal Palace target January deals for Nigerian duo | Goal.com

 Crystal Palace target Nigerian duo

-The Eagles are one of the several Premier League clubs interested in signing Mikel who has indicated his interest to return to Europe after terminating his contrat with Tianjin Teda.
+The Eagles are one of the several Premier League clubs interested in signing Mikel who has indicated his interest to return to Europe after terminating his contract with Tianjin Teda.

 Everton tell Gueye to stay